-Currently, as most of you know I am out of work, but I have been very busy (I shared a post here on LinkedIn that tells a lot about my current situation – I am re-sending the post to this group), and I apologize for taking so long to send this new challenge, challenge No. 3 about the long-term stability of cementing jobs.
+Currently, as most of you know, I am out of work, but I have been very busy (I shared a post here on LinkedIn that tells a lot about my current situation – I am re-sending the post to this group), and I apologize for taking so long to send this new challenge, challenge No. 3 about the long-term stability of cementing jobs.

 And here, Challenge No. 3:

 Introduction: like most of you, I have done so many different cementing jobs.
 In fact, everything around cementing… Helper, cement operator, supervisor, field engineer, operations manager, marketing, sales, contracts, technical manager, cementing specialist, service companies, IOC’s, you name it, I did it … but, I always liked to call myself “just a cementer”.